 Ubuntu 17.10 is a little different from other versions of Ubuntu because it ditches the Unity shell in favor of Gnome 3.
 If you’re someone who hasn’t yet used Ubuntu and is contemplating which version to install, Ubuntu 17.10 would be a perfect choice right now.
-Mostly because it is the future of Ubuntu and in case you decide to stick along it would be convenient to familiarize yourself with Gnome 3 right away.
-If you have installed Ubuntu 17.10 already and are looking for apps to install, here are 5 apps you should install right away.
+It is the future of Ubuntu and in case you decide to stick along it would be convenient to familiarize yourself with Gnome 3 right away.
+If you have installed Ubuntu 17.10 already and are looking for apps, here are 5 apps you should install.

 1. Google Chrome